misiektoja/steam_monitor/docs/usage.md

 steam_monitor <steam_target> --config-file /path/steam_monitor_new.conf
 ```

 `--config-file none` switches automatic config discovery off for one run.
+The startup summary reports `Discovery disabled` when it is in effect.

 The tool runs until interrupted (`Ctrl+C`).
 Use `tmux` or `screen` for persistence.